 The human eye isn’t optimised for picking up brightness levels.
 When the eye has to move, it becomes more difficult to differentiate similar colours.

 Pale navigational elements placed on a pale background will make for a confusing layout.
 Whereas if the navigational elements are shown in a bright or contrasting manner, the user is able to find what they need more easily.
 Contrast is key to visibility.

 White space in design is a fundamental principle.
 Allowing elements on the page to appear highlighted and ensuring users can find exactly what they are searching for.

-A cluttered website which doesn’t use white space makes it difficult for users to differentiate between different elements.
+A cluttered website that doesn’t use white space makes it difficult for users to differentiate between different elements.